nastix123/orbitMVI-sample/README.md

-This project shows little opportunities of framework Orbit MVI.
+This project shows opportunities of framework Orbit MVI.

 Documentation for orbit:
 https://orbit-mvi.org/